typelevel/cats/docs/src/main/tut/xor.md

 xor2.map(_ + 1)
 ```

-Because `Xor` is right-biased by default, it is easy to define a `Monad` instance for it (you
+Because `Xor` is right-biased, it is possible to define a `Monad` instance for it.
+You
-could also define one for `Either` but due to how its encoded it may seem strange to fix a
+could also define one for `Either` but due to how it's encoded it may seem strange to fix a
-bias direction despite it intending to be flexible in that regard).
-Since we only ever want
+bias direction despite it intending to be flexible in that regard.
+The `Monad` instance for
+`Xor` is consistent with the behavior of the data type itself, whereas the one for `Either`
+would only introduce bias when `Either` is used in a generic context (a function abstracted
+over `M[_] : Monad`).

-the computation to continue in the case of `Xor.Right` (as captured by the right-bias nature),
+Since we only ever want the computation to continue in the case of `Xor.Right` (as captured
-we fix the left type parameter and leave the right one free.
+by the right-bias nature), we fix the left type parameter and leave the right one free.

 ```tut
 import cats.Monad